I stopped before the door of my house. From outside, I could already hear vague murmurs of conversation.

 After the explanation, we moved to preparation.
 My mother showed Tizmilly the proper way to cut and peel, while I assisted.

-"To avoid hurting yourself, hold the garlic as if you're about to scratch it, positioning your nails toward the knife.
+"To avoid hurting yourself, hold the garlic as if you're about to scratch it, tucking your fingertips in like this.
 That way, even if you slip, you'll mostly just hit your nails."

 Tizmilly tried to follow along, but she still managed to nick her finger.
 I immediately covered the cut with a bandage..